 m) optionally, V2X service identifier to Tx Profile mapping rules between the V2X service identifiers and the Tx Profile for V2X communication over NR-PC5.
 The Tx Profile can be:

-1) NR Tx profile corresponding to the NR-PC5 for broadcast mode V2X communication over NR PC5 and groupcast mode V2X communication over NR PC5;and
+1) optionally NR Tx profile corresponding to the NR-PC5 for broadcast mode V2X communication over NR-PC5 and groupcast mode V2X communication over NR-PC5;

+2) optionally NR eTx profile corresponding to the NR-PC5 for broadcast mode V2X communication over NR-PC5 and groupcast mode V2X communication over NR-PC5;

-2) NR Tx profile corresponding to transmitting and receiving initial signalling of the NR PC5 unicast link establishment.
+3) optionally NR Tx profile corresponding to transmitting and receiving initial signalling of the NR PC5 unicast link establishment; or

+4) any combination of the above.

+NOTE 2: The value of a V2X service identifier that has an associated NR Tx profile is different than the value of any V2X service identifier that has been used without having associated NR Tx profiles.

+NOTE 3: The value of a V2X service identifier that has an associated NR eTx profile is different than the value of any V2X service identifier that has been used without having associated NR eTx profiles.

 5.2.5 Configuration parameters for V2X communication over LTE-Uu